1979 Portuguese local elections

+Despite the Socialist Party finished on the top of the results table, the big winner was the Democratic Alliance, winning altogether 47 percent of the votes and electing 195 mayors, as the parties that composed it, the Democratic and Social Center, the Social Democratic Party and the People's Monarchist Party, presented individual lists in several municipalities.

 The left-wing United People Alliance dominated the election in the municipalities of the South of the country, gathering more than 60 percent of the votes.

 Turnout in these elections increased compared with the 1976 election, as 71.7 percent of the electorate cast a ballot, the highest turnout recorded in a nationwide local election.

+Background

 Electoral system

 All 305 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.

+By-elections (1976–1979)

+During the normal three-year term of local governments, three municipal council by-elections were held: In the municipality of Mirandela on 10 September 1978; In the municipalities of Valença and Belmonte both on 29 April 1979, adding to this, thirty-three parishes also held a by-election for parish assemblies.